Distribution settings reference - Amazon CloudFront

 Note

 You must have the permissions required to get and update Amazon S3 bucket ACLs, and the S3 ACL for the bucket must grant you FULL_CONTROL.
 This allows CloudFront to give the awslogsdelivery account permission to save log files in the bucket.
-For more information, see Permissions required to configure standard logging and to access your log files.
+For more information, see Permissions required to configure standard logging and to access log files.

 Log prefix